 I am an Assistant Professor of Cultural Anthropology at Duke University, with secondary appointments in Asian American and Diaspora Studies and Gender, Sexuality, and Feminist Studies.

 My new work is on HIV/AIDS.
 I look at AIDS activists’ relationships to alternative medicine in the late 1980s and early 1990s, when treatment options were profoundly constrained or non-existent.
-Rather than associate alternative medicine with denialism, I ask how activists made spiritual and political meaning around non-Western treatments when they sought to die on their own terms.
+Unyoking alternative medicine from denialism, I ask how activists made spiritual and political meaning around non-Western treatments when they sought to die on their own terms.

 I am interdisciplinarily trained with degrees from Sarah Lawrence College (BA) and New York University (PhD, American Studies).